suuhm/quick-extroot-openwrt.sh/README.md

 # quick-extroot-openwrt.sh
-Easy and fast shell script to create an Openwrt extroot on your USB stick
+Easy and fast shell script to create an extroot on your USB stick to extend the space on your Openwrt devices.

 ## How to run the script:
 Simply run this one-liner: